-Lag features are commonly used in time series forecasting with traditional machine learning models, like linear regression or random forests.
+Lag features are commonly used in data science to forecast time series with traditional machine learning models, like linear regression or random forests.
 A lag feature is a feature with information about a prior time step of the time series.

 When forecasting the future values of a variable, the past values of that same variable are likely to be predictive.
 Past values of other predictive features can also be useful for our forecast.
-Thus, in forecasting, it is common practice to create lag features from time series data and use them as input to machine learning algorithms.
+Thus, in forecasting, it is common practice to create lag features from time series data and use them as input to machine learning algorithms or forecasting models.